flapfrance/minitel-wish-wizard/README.md

 2. Programm needs from mariadb the database 'minitel':
     - Acces with: sudo mariadb
-        - 'CREATE DATABASE minitel'
+        - CREATE DATABASE minitel;
-        - utilisateur1 : 'CREATE USER 'utilisateur1'@'%''
+        - utilisateur1 : CREATE USER 'utilisateur1'@'%';
-        - 'GRANT ALL ON *.* TO 'utilisateur1'@'%''
+        - GRANT ALL ON *.* TO 'utilisateur1'@'%';

     - Tables: whishes , prefs (are installed on first use of wishwizard.py)
         - To delete (drop) table : (for maintenance)
         - sudo mariadb
-        - USE minitel
+        - USE minitel;
-        - DROP TABLE wishes
+        - DROP TABLE wishes;

 3. Start via:
     - By CLI: